Rental Guides · Last updated 2 June 2026

 • Centro is the best all-round choice for Gibraltar commuters: walkable to the border, central, well-connected

-• La Atunara is the cheapest area per square metre but requires a bus or bike ride to the border crossing
+• La Atunara is among the most affordable areas per square metre, but requires a bus or bike ride to the border crossing

 • Santa Margarita is popular with families for its quieter streets and slightly more space

-• The April 2026 border treaty is increasing demand across all areas as more Gibraltar workers consider cross-border living
+• The Gibraltar-Spain treaty, scheduled for provisional application on 15 July 2026, is increasing demand across all barrios as more Gibraltar workers consider cross-border living

 How to Think About Renting in La Linea

 When you are renting in La Linea as a Gibraltar worker or expat, two things matter most: proximity to the border crossing and what the flat is actually like.
-The city is not enormous, around 65,000 people, so you are never truly far from anything.
+The city has around 64,500 residents, so you are never truly far from anything.
 But those extra 10 minutes on the commute add up over a year.

 The treaty effect on rents